DeterminateSystems/hydra-github-jobsets-generator/README.md

 This tool uses Hydra's _declarative jobsets_ to automatically create Hydra jobsets for your GitHub project.

-Configuring declarative jobsets use several points of indirection, and this repository's goal is to simplify and the setup process.
+Configuring declarative jobsets use several points of indirection, and this repository's goal is to simplify and streamline the setup process.

 ## How Declarative Jobsets Work